rasikasrimal/Heartlytics/docs/research_paper.md

 ## Authentication Flow Enhancements
 The web application now employs peppered hashes for password reset codes, enforced cooldowns on resend attempts, and a user-friendly countdown UI to reduce lockouts.
 These measures improve both security and usability in recovery scenarios.
+The account creation screen was likewise refreshed with inline password strength guidance and an optional email verification step that reuses the OTP component for consistent UX.